evanodell/hansard/cran-comments.md

 #Resubmission
 This is a re-submission of this package.
 The initial submission used an incorrect license template, this has now been corrected.
-I have also added a vignette and
+I have also added a vignette and a message for when the call to the API does not return any data.

 ## Test environments